 Not only are Australian teachers welcomed to take up otherwise empty places, they are also appreciated for their positive approach and personality.
 UK schools are regulated and inspected by the Office for Standards in Children’s Education, Children’s Services and Skills (OFSTED) and if they judge a school to be failing, it is placed in “special measures.”
 Many headteachers in these difficult situations purposefully recruit Australian staff for their resilient attitude and willingness to “give it a go.”
 Recruitment agencies confidently expect numbers to double for the next academic year for teachers applying from Australia and also from New Zealand and Canada.
 The flexibility and adaptability of overseas candidates is highly valued by British Heads.

-Australia’s four year Bachelor of Education degree is highly respected in Britain, and is often compared favourably to the UK standard which tends to be a degree in a specific subject followed by a year post-graduate in teaching (PGCE).
+Australia’s four year Bachelor of Education degree, part of the australian qualifications, is highly respected in Britain, and is often compared favourably to the UK standard which tends to be a degree in a specific subject followed by a year post-graduate in teaching (PGCE).
 Australians tend to have a second teachable subject, and this is a great bonus at secondary level.
 Salary levels are roughly equivalent with the average day’s pay being £170.
 There are more annual holidays in the UK with a week’s break in the middle of each term, known as half term.
 Overseas teachers recruited through an agency will not be entitled to holiday pay so it is worth budgeting for those breaks.

 Supply or long-term teaching posts